Apple Podcasts | Google Podcasts

-In this episode, Ryan talks with Alexa Mieses, a 2 year medical student at Icahn School of Medicine at Mount Sinai.
-Today, we talk about mentorship, its impact on Alexa’s life and her path into medicine, and why she now passes this on to others as she continues to be a positive influence on others through mentoring.
+In this episode, I talk with Alexa Mieses, a 2nd-year medical student at Icahn School of Medicine at Mount Sinai.
+(Update: Alexa is now Dr. Alexa Mieses!)
+Today, we talk about mentorship, its impact on Alexa’s life and her path into medicine, and why she now passes this onto others as she continues to be a positive influence through mentoring.

-Alexa is also an author of the book The Heartbeat of Success: A Med Student’s Guide to Med School Admissions, which offers logical and accurate advice on applying to medical school.
+Alexa is also the author of a book, The Heartbeat of Success: A Med Student’s Guide to Med School Admissions, which offers logical and accurate advice on applying to medical school.

-- A 2nd year medical student at Mt.
+- 2nd-year medical student at Mt.
 Sinai in New York City

-- Master of Public Health program (She will graduate with both MD and MPH in 2016)
+- Master of Public Health program (Update: Alexa graduated with both MD and MPH in 2016)

 What set Alexa up for success in getting a scholarship at Sinai: